KEY PENINSULA RESOURCES

 You can help!

-“For those members that are in the position to help their neighbors, we encourage donating to the Project Help program,” Penlight said in a statement.
-“During this time, our Board of Directors will double each donation given.
+“For those members that are in the position to help their neighbors, we encourage donating to the Project Help program,” PenLight said in a statement.
+For a limited time, the Board asked PenLight to double each donation given.
 No administrative costs are included, and all contributions are tax-deductible.

 Contact Member Services Department for assistance or additional resources at 253-857-5950.

 Schools on the Key Peninsula are providing meals, study packets and iPads or Chromebooks to students for online learning during the closure.
 Contact the district office at www.psd401.net or 253-530-1000.

 To help support families during the school closure, PSD has been serving an average of 1,000 meals a day to students 18 and under.
 The meal service is free and includes both breakfast and lunch.
 Students do not need to qualify for free or reduced meals to receive meals, and no forms or registration are required.